Coming home after transplant is a wonderful occasion, but it can also be a stressful time for the entire family.

 If you need help coping with your emotions after transplant, confiding in a loved one or religious counselor may provide some relief.
 Others find talking with a professional counselor helps them understand and manage their concerns.

-Your transplant center may offer counseling services, or you may find a counselor at a local hospital, cancer center or though the American Psychosocial Oncology Society.
+Your transplant center may offer counseling services, or you may find a counselor at a local hospital, cancer center or by contacting BMT InfoNet.

 Talking one-on-one with another transplant survivor or caregiver can also help.
 BMT InfoNet's Caring Connections Program can put you in touch with others who have been through transplant and have experienced the same emotional highs and lows you now face.

 Support groups are often a good way to get support and to learn how others are coping with their recovery.
 Most support groups are organized around a particular disease, so contacting organizations such as the International Myeloma Foundation or The Leukemia & Lymphoma Society can help you find support groups that meet in your area.

 You can also search for discussion groups on Facebook, SmartPatients and other online forums.